 label to let you know you're screwed, such as "DIE MORTAL

 - Jet Set Willy has one of the oldest examples — "Entrance to Hades".
 This is a room where you just keep falling down, respawning at the top and falling again until you run out of lives.
-It is No Exit rather than All Lethal because, if the player enters by a non-standard route, he can stand atop the "DIE MORTAL" letters without being killed.
+If the player enters by a non-standard route, he can stand atop the "DIE MORTAL" letters without being killed.

 - Jet Set Willy II on the ZX Spectrum also adds "Water Supply".
 Up is out of reach, and down leads only through "well" (three times) to "Dinking Vater?", which is a dead end, and which in any case will kill you if you haven't got the fall from any height cheat.

 - Wriggler on the Spectrum has one in the Hell section.

 - Dirty Harry on the NES has such a room, according to the Unwinnable by Design page.

 - Driller; driving into any of the triangular spaces of the map causes this.

 - Eye of the Beholder II had two No Exit examples.

 - In Temple Level 2, placing three gems in a niche opens a secret passage.
 If you go through it and into a room, the passage closes behind you and you're trapped forever.

 - In a room on Silver Tower Level 2, if you kill a dying Darkmoon cleric the door out of the room closes and traps the party inside permanently.
 Reload your last saved game.

 - Colossal Cave has Witt's End, which appears to be inescapable, and traps you if you try to go back west the way you came (or in almost any other direction).
 Instead you have to keep trying to go north until it randomly lets you go.
 More insidiously, there's an apparently worthless item (a magazine) you have to drop inside the room (not where you deposit your treasures) to get that Last Lousy Point.
 Possibly the very first Guide Dang It.